 About NEMS

 The NIH Environmental Management System (NEMS) is the system through which NIH manages its environmental programs in a comprehensive, systematic, planned and documented manner.
-To accomplish this, NIH implements International Organization for Standardization (ISO)14001, which is a standard set of Environmental Management System (EMS) processes and procedures used by organizations worldwide to manage environmental responsibilities.
+To accomplish this, NIH implements aspects of the International Organization for Standardization (ISO) 14001, which is a standard set of Environmental Management System (EMS) processes and procedures used by organizations worldwide to manage environmental responsibilities.

 The NEMS website provides the primary resource for public information on the NIH Environmental Management System.
 Because NEMS encompasses all NIH environmental programs managed by NIH, the NEMS website provides extensive environmental information of interest to NIH staff and the community at large.